 Eco rafting is offered free of charge to donors on a strictly

-peer-to-peer basis, using no third-party booking agents.
-In this way,
+peer-to-peer basis, using no third-party booking agents, which reduces

-donations can be less than the cost of a commercial trip.
+costs, such that donations can be less than the cost of a commercial

 The Clutha Mata-Au is New Zealand's